Henrrrrrry/my-dwelling/items/report.md

 ### Parser

 ### <u>Grammar(s)</u>
-*I modeled the design after the parser method on lection.The and and or statements require two key-value pairs separated by commas, while the not statement has only one key-value pair.*
+*We modeled the design after the parser method on lection.The and and or statements require two key-value pairs separated by commas, while the not statement has only one key-value pair.*

 Production Rules: